Martti Ahtisaari: Other roles

-President of Finland
+President of Finland (1994–2000)

-Ahtisaari's presidential campaign in Finland began when he was still a member of the council dealing with Bosnia.
-Finland's ongoing recession caused established political figures to lose public support, and the presidential elections were now direct, instead of being conducted through an electoral college.
-In 1993, Ahtisaari accepted the candidacy of the Social Democratic Party.
-His politically untarnished image was a major factor in the election, as was his vision of Finland as an active participant in international affairs.
+Finland's ongoing recession caused established political figures to lose public support, and the presidential elections were now direct instead of being conducted through an electoral college.
+The Social Democratic Party of Finland's candidate to succeed Mauno Koivisto as President of Finland was decided in a primary between Ahtisaari and former Prime Minister and diplomat Kalevi Sorsa.
+Ahtisaari led in the polls against Sorsa, who was already a popular and experienced politician and won the primaries on 16 May 1993 with 61% of the votes.

+After the primaries, Ahtisaari returned to his work in Geneva, and did not start his presidential campaign until the end of October.
 Ahtisaari narrowly won over his second round opponent, Elisabeth Rehn of the Swedish People's Party.
 During the campaign, there were rumours spread by some political opponents of Ahtisaari that he had a drinking problem or that he had knowingly accepted a double salary from the Finnish Foreign Ministry and from the United Nations while trying to negotiate an end to the Bosnian War.
 Ahtisaari denied both allegations and no firm proof of them has emerged.
 During the three-week campaign between the two rounds of presidential elections, Ahtisaari was praised by his supporters for being more compassionate towards the many unemployed Finns than Rehn, who as Defence Minister had to officially support the Aho government's strict economic policies.
-A minor controversy arose during a town hall-style presidential debate in Lappeenranta, southeastern Finland, when an apparently born-again Christian woman in the audience asked Rehn what her relationship with Jesus was.
+A minor controversy arose during a town hall-style presidential debate in Lappeenranta, southeastern Finland when an apparently born-again Christian woman in the audience asked Rehn what her relationship with Jesus was.
 Rehn replied that she had personally no proof that Jesus had been a historical person.
 Ahtisaari ducked a precise answer by stating that he trusted the Lutheran confession even on this issue.
+He was sworn in on 1 March 1994.

 His term as president began with a schism within the Centre Party government led by prime minister Esko Aho, who did not approve of Ahtisaari's being actively involved in foreign policy.
 There was also some controversy over Ahtisaari's speaking out on domestic issues such as unemployment.
 He travelled extensively in Finland and abroad, and was nicknamed "Matka-Mara" ("Travel-Mara", Mara being a common diminutive form of Martti).
 His monthly travels throughout the country and his meetings with ordinary citizens (the so-called maakuntamatkat or "provincial trips") nonetheless greatly enhanced his political popularity.
 Ahtisaari kept his campaign promise to visit one Finnish historical province every month during his presidency.
 He also donated some thousands of Finnish marks per month to the unemployed people's organisations, and a few thousand Finnish marks to the Christian social organisation of the late lay preacher and social worker Veikko Hursti.